 Notes.
 Basic in an indicator for counties where plants that received a basic transfer were located.
 Advanced in an indicator for counties where plants that received an advanced transfer were located.
 STEM Universities is the share of universities offering a STEM degree per county.
-Technical schools is the number of technical schools per county.
-College Graduates and High-Skilled Workers are the logged number of college graduates and senior technicians per county.
+Technical schools is the number of technical schools per inhabitant county.
+College Graduates and High-Skilled Workers are the logged number of college graduates and high-skilled technicians over population per county.
 Data are provided at the county level from the China Education Yearbooks from 1998 to 2013.
-Standard errors are clustered at the county-level. \\\p<0.01, \\p<0.05, \p<0.1.
+Standard errors are clustered at the county-level. p<0.01, p<0.05, p<0.1.

-Table A.17: Aggregate Effects of the Soviet Technology Transfer
+Table A.18: Aggregate Effects of the Soviet Technology Transfer